 | (TIP: Search in article titles, subject headings)

 Can't obtain the article you need online or in the library? - Interlibrary Loan at ODU ( )

-According to one of the Information Literacy Competency Standards for Higher Education from the Association of College Research Libraries (ACRL), information literate students are able to access needed information effectively and efficiently and retrieve information online or in person using a variety of methods (standard 2.3.).,
+According to one of the from the (ACRL), students are able to access needed information effectively and efficiently and retrieve information online or in person using a variety of methods (standard 2.3.).,

 This course page was created to help meet the following desired outcomes of that standard, wherein the information literate student:

 - Uses various search systems to retrieve information in a variety of formats

 - Uses various classification schemes and other systems to locate information resources within the library or to identify specific sites for physical explorations